owulveryck/blog/content/post/from-cli-to-microservice.md

 title: From command line tools to microservices - The example of Hashicorp tools (terraform) and gRPC
 ---

-This post is a little bit different from the last ones.
+This post is a little different from the last ones.
 As usual, the introduction tries to be open, but it quickly goes deeper into a go implementation.
-Some of the explanations may be tricky from time to times and therefore not very clear.
+Some explanations may be tricky from time to times and therefore not very clear.
 As usual, do not hesitate to send me any comment via this blog or via twitter [@owulveryck](https://twitter.com/owulveryck).

 **TL;DR**: This is a step-by-step example that turns a golang cli utility into a webservice powered by gRPC and protobuf.
 The code can be found [here](https://github.com/owulveryck/cli-grpc-example).

 # About the cli utilities

 I come from the sysadmin world...
 Precisely the Unix world (I have been a BSD user for years).
-Therefore I have learned to use and love "_the cli utilities_".
+Therefore, I have learned to use and love "_the cli utilities_".
 Cli utilities are all those tools that make Unix sexy and "user-friendly".

 <center>
 Because, yes, Unix **is user-friendly** (it's just picky about its friends[^1]).